-If a player is joining a 10-Ball team and has an established TAP 8 or 9-Ball rating, they will start in 10-Ball at that rating.
-If a player joined plays both 8 & 9 ball, the 8-ball rating will be used.
+If a player is joining an 8-Ball team and has an established TAP 9-Ball rating, they will start in 8-Ball at that rating.

 When a player with an established handicap plays a new player, his or her established handicap will be counted towards the "25 Rule."
 After this match, the new player's handicap will be subject to the same criteria as all other players, and will be evaluated based on his or her performance in subsequent league matches Note: The handicapping formula developed by TAP is copyrighted, and as such, is proprietary property belonging to TAP.
 While players are entitled to an explanation of how the system works, under no circumstances will they be provided with documentation of TAP's proprietary computer algorithms) Our handicaps range from two (2) through seven (7).
 A seven (7) handicap is the highest level.